-February was American Heart Month and to celebrate I wanted to bring to light some foods that may not be the typical ones talked about in a heart healthy diet.
-Hopefully most of us know that high fiber, fruits and veggies, the right fats and low salt are all important (it's OK if you didn't), but the food still has to taste good, right?!
+February is Heart Month in the United States, and to celebrate I want to bring to light some foods that may not be the typical ones talked about in a heart healthy diet.
+Hopefully most of us know that high fiber, fruits and veggies, the right fats and low salt are all important in overall health (it's OK if you didn't), but the food still has to taste good, right?!

 Fortunately, many herbs, spices and flavoring agents are packed with flavor and potential to boost heart health.
-Check out these recommendations for heart healthy foods: herbs and spices that I shared last week on First Coast Living.
+Check out these recommendations for the use of herbs and spices to promote heart health.